HarshRajj/weaponwise-defma/README.md

 # DEFMA: Defence Fleet & Armament Management System

 **DEFMA** is a comprehensive, modern solution designed to revolutionize logistics and management for the Indian Army.
-As the visionary and team lead of **BugHunters**, I conceptualized and guided the development of this integrated platform to enhance the efficiency, security, and real-time tracking of both vehicle fleets and KOTE (armoury) equipment.
+As a core developer on team **BugHunters**, I contributed to the design and implementation of this integrated platform, focusing on building robust features to enhance the efficiency, security, and real-time tracking of both vehicle fleets and KOTE (armoury) equipment.

 This project moves beyond traditional, manual register-based systems, introducing a robust, digital-first approach to solve critical logistical challenges faced by our defence forces.